Legitcode/ReactJSNews/_posts/2016-03-13-webpack-in-production.md

 categories: react, webpack
 ---

 I've been working on a pretty large [react-router](https://github.com/reactjs/react-router) codebase at work.
 Currently it has around 50~ code splits, which as you can imagine, is a lot of routes.
-This is going to be a post on the things I've learned throught building out my development / production config and how we are using webpack in production.
+This is going to be a post on the things I've learned throughout building out my development / production config and how we are using webpack in production.

 <!--more-->

 ###Initial Setup

-Before I really dive in to how my webpack config is setup and the problems I've found, I'll quickly go over how this app is setup.
+Before I really dive into how my webpack config is setup and the problems I've found, I'll quickly go over how this app is setup.
 Currently, there's one entry point and it looks like this:

 ```js
 import React from 'react'